Brown-University-Library/borrowdirect.py/README.md

 (todo)

-    >>> bd.request( the_isbn )  # output TBD
+    >>> bd.run_request( a_patron_barcode, 'ISBN', '9780688002305' )  # output TBD

 ### notes ###

-- BorrowDirect() instantiation is flexible
-    - you can pass in a dict, a settings-module, a settings-module-path, or nothing (but then set the class-attributes directly)
+- BorrowDirect() instantiation is flexible: you can pass in a dict, a settings-module, a settings-module-path, or nothing (but then set the class-attributes directly)

 - BorrowDirect api [documentation](http://borrowdirect.pbworks.com/w/page/83351110/Web%20Services%20Documentation) (requires login)